nowittynamesleft/meta-nca/README.md

 the ability to be robust to changes in their connections, enabling new modules of the network to be added on the fly.

-Inspired by works such as https://distill.pub/2020/growing-ca/ .
+This project is inspired by works such as https://distill.pub/2020/growing-ca/ .
 Analogous components and differences:
 - Emoji -> task neural network, where pixels are weights and hidden states of pixels are hidden states of the weights.
   - However, in this project we don't explicitly have "dead" and "alive" weights, unlike in the growing NCA work.
   - We also have the local rule network take activations of neighboring neurons, to give a dependence on input data.
 - Timesteps: in the case of activation included, timesteps are the individual forward calls of the task neural network.
 Without activation, the concept is the same as in the emoji case.

+## Method description

 ### Local Rule Network Inputs
 In order for the local rule network to be able to output updates for any weight in any layer in the task neural network,